Beginner's Guide to Straight Razor Shaving

 1. Open the can of Noah’s Organic Shave Soap that comes in every Naked Armor shaving kit, and soften the soap by placing a few drops of hot water on the surface.

-2. Lightly swirl the shaving brush over its surface for 10 to 15 seconds or until some soap gets on the tips of the brush.
+2. Lightly swirl the shaving brush over its surface for 10 to 15 seconds, or until some soap has transferred to the tips of the brush.

 3. Start working out a lather on your wet face by swirling the brush on your cheeks.
-Ideally, after 30 seconds of swirling, you would now have a nice and thick lather.
+After 30 seconds of swirling, you should now have a nice, thick lather.
 If it’s watery, swirl the brush over the soap again and continue swirling on the cheeks until it becomes thick.
-If it’s too thick, place a few drops of water on the tip of the brush and resume swirling again to get the correct volume of lather.
+If it’s too thick, place a few drops of water on the tip of the brush and swirl again to achieve the correct volume of lather.

 It is as easy as that!
-However, do know that this is the first level of lathering a shaving soap, making it perfect for those who are new to the process and are using a beginner’s straight razor.
-Once you are comfortable and ready to amp up your skills, you can learn more about other techniques for creating a shaving soap lather.
+However, please note that this is the first level of lathering a shaving soap, making it ideal for those new to the process and using a beginner’s straight razor.
+Once you are comfortable and ready to enhance your skills, you can explore additional techniques for creating a shaving soap lather.

-There is a proper way of holding a straight razor to have an easier time shaving with it.
-For newbies, we recommend that you begin practicing how to hold it properly even before you start shaving with it to minimize accidental cuts.
+There is a proper way to hold a straight razor for an easier shaving experience.
+For beginners, we recommend practicing how to hold it properly, even before you start shaving with it, to minimize accidental cuts.

-For reference, we would like to refer you to our post on the straight razor parts to familiarize you with the necessary terms.
+For reference, we recommend consulting our post on straight razor parts to familiarize yourself with the necessary terms.

 Now you are ready to shave.

 An aftershave has a soothing effect on the skin.
-Traditionally, it contains alcohol and witch hazel which acts both as a natural astringents and moisturizer.
+Traditionally, it contains alcohol and witch hazel, which act both as natural astringents and moisturizers.
 Some brands add other natural essential oils and vitamins to nourish the skin.

-Always apply one after every shave, especially if you have accidentally cut and nicked yourself on the razor (which you surely will on your first month).
-It can stop the bleeding by tightening the pores and help heal your cuts faster.
+Always apply one after every shave, especially if you have accidentally cut and nicked yourself on the razor (which you surely will in your first month).
+It can help stop the bleeding by tightening the pores and aid in the healing of your cuts faster.

-If you have dry or oily skin, applying an aftershave will relieve the dryness and kill off skin bacteria that may be clogging your pores.
-Here are some things to remember when looking for the right aftershave to use.
+If you have dry or oily skin, applying an aftershave can help relieve dryness and kill off skin bacteria that may be clogging your pores.
+Here are some key considerations to keep in mind when selecting the right aftershave.

 • If you have normal skin, a gel or liquid aftershave can be a good option.

-• If your skin is oily, it is better to choose a lotion, gel, or liquid with moisturizer.
+• If your skin is oily, it's best to choose a lotion, gel, or liquid with moisturizing properties.

-• If the air is dry and cold or your skin is really dry, look for a balm that has a moisturizer.
+• If the air is dry and cold, or your skin is particularly dry, look for a balm that contains a moisturizer.

 • Triethanolamine (TEA)